-A research project based on results of original, independent research must be undertaken in partial fulfillment of the requirements for the master degree.
-The nature, scope, and content of the final project will be determined by the student in consultation with the project advisor.
-Students must follow the form and style described in the latest edition of K. L. Turabian, Manual for Writers of Term papers, Theses, and Dissertations (University of Chicago Press), or any other form specified by the department or program.
+A research project based on the results of original, independent research must be undertaken in partial fulfillment of the requirements for the master degree.
+The nature, scope, and content of the final project/thesis will be determined by the student in consultation with the project advisor.
+Students must follow the form and style described in the latest edition of K. L. Turabian, Manual for Writers of Term papers, Theses, and Dissertations (University of Chicago Press), or any standard format specified by the department or program unit.

-Copies of the project, bound, should be submitted by the student to the members of the project committee at least two weeks before the project defense.
-Two copies of the approved project should be deposited in the university library.
+Copies of the project/thesis, bound, should be submitted by the student to the members of the project committee at least two weeks before the project defense.
+Two copies of the approved project/thesis should be deposited in the university library.